5z2j0y/5z2j0y.github.io/_pages/cv.md

 * Hefei University of Technology
   * Bachelor in Intelligent Science and Technology, School of Computer Science — Sophomore
   * Relevant coursework: computer vision, artificial intelligence, data structures and algorithms, embedded systems
+  * the head of the vision group at the Intelligent Robotics Laboratory, Engineering Quality Education Center.

 ## Research Interests and Future Plans
 * Generative Models and Image Analysis